Risk Factors and Prevention of Ovarian Cancer

 Different prevention methods may include:

 Keep in mind that genetic testing and preventive gynecological surgery (called prophylactic BSO) are only recommended for patients who have a strong family history of ovarian or breast cancer.
 The decision to undergo either comes down to a personal choice only you can make.
-Speaking with an Arizona Oncology cancer specialist and meeting with a genetic counselor can help answer any questions you have and determine if you would be a good candidate for genetic testing or surgery.
+Our High Risk Cancer Program is in place to help our patients determine if they would be a good candidate for genetic testing or surgery.